LeeSeogMin/sililcon_sampling/docs/journal_paper.md

 ### 5.1 Indigenous LLM Association

-Our results demonstrate a substantial association between indigenous LLM design and improved cultural alignment in survey simulation.
-CLOVA HCX-007 showed closer alignment with benchmark distributions than GPT-5.2 on all 6 variables (100%), with an average JS divergence reduction of 73.3%.
-CLOVA's non-significant KS results on KRPROUD (p=0.196) and UNIFI (p=0.973)—while not proving distribution equivalence—suggest that culturally-contextualized training may be associated with closer approximation of authentic response distributions.

-This observed association may stem from two factors: (1) training on Korean-language web data reflecting local discourse patterns, and (2) fine-tuning on culturally-appropriate response norms.

-### 5.2 Model Advancement Effect

-The consistent improvement from GPT-4o-mini to GPT-5.2 (22.6% average JS reduction) supports the hypothesis that LLM advancement enhances silicon sampling feasibility.
-GPT-5.2's improved reasoning capabilities appear to generate more contextually appropriate responses, particularly for complex political variables like NORTHWHO (43.3% improvement).

-However, even GPT-5.2's best result (JS=0.259) remains above acceptable thresholds, indicating that model advancement alone is insufficient.
-The combination of model advancement AND indigenous design (CLOVA) yields substantially greater benefits, suggesting complementary mechanisms at work.
+Our results demonstrate **no clear evidence for indigenous LLM superiority** in distributional alignment.
+While CLOVA HCX-007 achieved 26.5% lower average JS divergence than GPT-5.2, this advantage is heavily driven by GPT-5.2's catastrophic failure on unification attitudes (UNIFI), where 100% of responses concentrated on a single option.
+CLOVA outperformed GPT-5.2 on only 3/6 variables—essentially a statistical tie.
+Critically, GPT-5.2 substantially outperformed CLOVA on political orientation (PARTYLR) by 71%, suggesting that indigenous training does not guarantee superiority across all culturally-sensitive domains.
+KS tests reject benchmark equality for all variables from both models at α=0.05, indicating that neither achieves distributional equivalence.

+The variable-dependent performance pattern suggests that the relationship between model origin and cultural alignment is more complex than a simple indigenous advantage hypothesis.
+Possible explanations include: (1) variable-specific training data availability—GPT may have better coverage of Korean political discourse than inter-Korean relations topics; (2) differential sensitivity to prompt framing across variable domains; and (3) inherent model biases that manifest differently across attitudinal dimensions.

-### 5.3 Demographic Representation and Weighting
+### 5.2 Demographic Representation and Weighting

 Our stratified persona analysis revealed that CLOVA correctly captures demographic-attitude correlations (e.g., age-based political orientation differences).
 However, population weighting did not improve aggregate accuracy—simple averaging outperformed weighted aggregation for PARTYLR.

 This counter-intuitive finding suggests that while LLMs internalize demographic stereotypes, they may amplify these patterns beyond population-realistic levels.
 The 60+ age group responded nearly uniformly conservative (90-100% choosing "다소 보수적"), whereas real populations show more within-group variation.
 This "stereotype amplification" effect has implications for survey simulation:

-1. **Calibration May Be Needed**: Raw LLM demographic responses may require post-hoc calibration to match population variance
-2. **Simple Averaging May Suffice**: For exploratory silicon sampling, uniform persona prompts may yield comparable or better results than elaborate stratification
+First, raw LLM demographic responses may require post-hoc calibration to match population variance—potential approaches include response redistribution based on known within-group variance from pilot surveys, or temperature adjustment per demographic cell to increase response diversity.
+Second, for exploratory silicon sampling, uniform persona prompts may yield comparable or better results than elaborate stratification.
+Third, researchers could apply "stereotype dampening" by blending demographic-specific responses with uniform-persona responses to reduce over-polarization.

-### 5.4 Implications for Survey Research
+### 5.3 Implications for Survey Research

-Our framework and findings suggest:

-1. **Model Selection Matters**: Indigenous LLMs should be preferred for culturally-specific survey simulation
-2. **Validation is Essential**: JS divergence and KS tests provide complementary validation metrics
-3. **Parameters are Secondary**: Temperature and prompting variations have smaller effects than model choice
-4. **Full Replication Remains Difficult**: Even CLOVA achieved statistical non-significance on only 2/6 variables
-5. **Demographic Stratification Has Limits**: Population weighting may not improve accuracy if LLMs amplify demographic stereotypes
+These results have practical implications for survey research.
+First, **model selection should be variable-specific** rather than assuming indigenous LLMs are universally superior—researchers should pilot-test multiple models on their target variables before committing to a single model.
+Second, JS divergence and KS tests provide complementary validation metrics, while temperature and prompting variations have smaller effects than model choice.
+Third, full replication remains difficult: even when JS divergence is reduced, distributional differences remain detectable by KS tests across all tested variables.
+Fourth, population weighting may not improve accuracy if LLMs amplify demographic stereotypes.

-### 5.5 Threats to Validity
+### 5.4 Threats to Validity

 **Internal Validity**:
 - *Single Experimental Run*: Each condition was run once (n=100) without repeated trials, limiting our ability to assess result stability beyond bootstrap estimates.